 In Thomas, the option for Aristotle is decisive.
 Natural objects, second causes, have real action.
-And essence, and are the only ones intelligible to man; the quiddity of the material thing is the primary object of knowledge.
+And the essence is the only one intelligible to man; the quiddity of the material thing is the primary object of knowledge.

 Albertus Magnus, Thomas’s master, argued with him.
 All because the intellect can know without any external intervention.
 Thus genera and species are purely intellectual.

-Although the reason-faith relationship had been a central concern for most earlier medieval thinkers.
-This sharp distinction between the two genres of theology that Thomas makes represents the absolute maturity of all such pursuits.
+Although the reason-faith relationship had been a central concern for most earlier medieval thinkers, this sharp distinction between the two genres of theology that Thomas makes represents the final maturity of all such pursuits.

 Did Aquinas believe in God?

-The problem of a correct interpretation of Aristotelianism was a cardinal one: together with the Arabic commentaries, Aristotelianism was theologically unacceptable; on the other hand, the brutal elimination of these commentaries and their theses was impossible, the famous condemnations proving not once ineffective.
-All that remained for Thomas was to engage in confrontation with the Averroists to achieve a balanced understanding of the texts and concepts.
+The problem of a correct interpretation of Aristotelianism was cardinal: with the Arabic commentaries, Aristotelianism was theologically unacceptable; on the other hand, the brutal elimination of these commentaries and their theses was impossible, the famous condemnations proving not once ineffective.
+All that remained for Thomas was confronting the Averroists to achieve a balanced understanding of the texts and concepts.

 According to his clear statements as a monk, Thomas firmly believed in God and His Word.

 According to this understanding, privations and negations are not beings.
-We thus have a firm basis for following the essence, that is, that something that makes a being what it is.
+Thus, we have a firm basis for following the essence, that is, something that makes a being what it is.